 Kerry Glass is the creator of the Memories Live concept.
 She graduated from Rutgers University with a Bachelor of Arts in Psychology and Fine Arts, focusing on photography and videography.
 She then received a Master’s in Art Therapy from Pratt Institute.
 Following graduation she was employed at the Hebrew Home for the Aged at Riverdale (NY) where she served as both an art therapist and director of the art department.
 This most recent chapter of her life began when a young woman in her community passed away from cancer, leaving behind her husband and two young children.
 That evening the concept of Memories Live was born.
 Kerry’s goal is to use the power of film to eternalize loved one's images, stories, and wisdom.

-Neil is currently Vice President/GM at Integrate, Inc., a demand cloud software company.
-With more than 20 years of media industry experience, Neil is a leader in both the strategic and operational areas of digital businesses.
-Prior to Integrate, Neil managed global data strategy for IDG, the world's largest technology media business and previously was CFO/head of business development at Crisp Media, a mobile shopper marketing platform.
+Neil is currently Vice President/GM at ZoomInfo, the world's largest sales and marketing intelligence business.
+With more than 20 years of media and marketing industry experience, Neil is a leader in both the strategic and operational areas of digital businesses.
+Previously, Neil managed global data strategy for IDG, the world's largest technology media business and previously was CFO/head of business development at Crisp Media, a mobile shopper marketing platform.
 For eight years at Ziff Davis (the last three years as CFO), Neil helped transform the tech publisher through its migration from print to digital while leading the company’s efforts in the areas of domestic/international licensing and corporate development.
 Neil’s digital experience includes being part of the team within The Walt Disney Company to launch ABCNEWS.com, serving in both editorial and business development roles.

 Neil holds an MBA from the Stern School at New York University and earned a Bachelor of Arts degree in Political Economy from Williams College where he was also an All-American tennis player.